"You know what I'm talking about. In all the cool action movies, and I'm talking about the coolest of the cool, it always seems like

 - V for Vendetta, in the final fight between V and Creedy's men.
 Time was slowed during V's knife attack which wiped out Creedy's men in the seconds it took for them to reload.
 Complete with knife streaks.

-- The first Scary Movie parodied The Matrix bullet-time scene with a thrown disc-shaped object.
+- The climax of the first Scary Movie parodied The Matrix bullet-time scene with a thrown circular tray.
 The killer bends back... and you can hear a crack.
 When time speeds back up, he can't "un-bend".

 - The trailer for Underworld Awakening has Selene go into super-speed (from her point-of-view) against a squad of armed guards, as she quickly slices their throats before they can fire off a shot.
 Strangely, the guards should have been better prepared, given that she wakes up in The Unmasked World, where humans are openly hunting vampires and lycans.